ServerMod/MultiAdmin/README.md

 ## ConsoleInputSystem
 If you are running into issues with the `tmux send-keys` command, switch to the original input system.

-String String | Integer Value | Description
+String Value | Integer Value | Description
 --- | :---: | :----:
 Original | 0 | Represents the original input system.
 It may prevent MultiAdmin from closing and/or cause ghost game processes.
 Old | 1 | Represents the old input system.
 This input system should operate similarly to the original input system but won't cause issues with MultiAdmin's functionality.